5 No-Equipment Exercises for Travel Days

 This article is for informational purposes only and does not constitute medical advice.
 Consult a healthcare professional before beginning any new exercise program.

-Home-based exercise programs can produce adherence and fitness outcomes comparable to supervised gym training, particularly when sessions are structured and time-efficient.
+Home-based exercise programs can support adherence when sessions are structured, accessible, and easy to repeat.

 John M. Jakicic, PhD Professor of Health and Physical Activity, University of Pittsburgh; lead author of home exercise adherence research